Skip to main content

 Assuming “artisanal” means “better”

 Craft hot sauce is often excellent, but not automatically.
-Some $12 craft sauces are worth every penny.
-Some are a pepper, vinegar, and a nice label.
+Some $12 craft sauces are worth it.
+Some are just pepper, vinegar, and a nice label.
 Read ingredients, check reviews, and taste when possible.

 Building a Hot Sauce Collection